-3.4 Repository
+D. Repository

-The Repository component comprises two basic functionalities: (i) storage of information provided by devices, policy manager and energy providers, and (ii) retrieval of data queries issued by other components, namely by the Coordinator component.
-Communication between Repository and Coordinator is enabled by exchanging an agreed format of messages.
-In Figure 2 we schematize the internal architecture: its configuration is abstracted into three subcomponents: WS Interface, DAO and Database.
+The Repository component comprises two basic functionalities: i) storage of information provided by devices, policy manager and energy providers; and ii) retrieval of data queries issued by other components, namely by the Coordinator component.
+Communication between the Repository and Coordinator is enabled by exchanging an agreed format of messages.
+In Fig. 2, we schematize the internal architecture: its configuration is abstracted into three subcomponents: Web Service (WS) Interface, Data Access Object (DAO), and Database.